-B).
-Farm Pond
+B) Farm Ponds:

-A farm pond is a large dug out in the earth, usually square or rectangular in shape, which harvests rain water and stores it for future use.
+A farm pond is a large dug out in the earth, usually square or rectangular in shape, Which harvests rainwater and stores it for future use.
 It has an inlet to regulate inflow and an outlet to discharge excess water.
 The pond is surrounded by a small bund, which prevents erosion on the banks of the pond.
-The size and depth depend on the amount of land available; the type of soil water from the farm pond is conveyed to the fields manually, by pumping, or by both methods.
+The size and depth depend on the amount of land available, the type of soil, the farmer's water from the farm pond is conveyed to the fields manually, by pumping, or by both methods.